Some remarks on strong multiplicity one for paramodular forms: Strong multiplicity one in terms of the spinor L -functions

 \section{Strong multiplicity one in terms of the spinor \texorpdfstring{$L$}{L}-functions}

 In this section, our main goal is to distinguish paramodular newforms by using the spinor $L$-functions.
-More precisely, we will first obtain some results on the strong multiplicity one theorem of general linear group $\GL_m$ and then apply such results to distinguishing paramodular newforms as desired.
+More precisely, we will first obtain some results on the strong multiplicity one theorem of general linear group $\GL_m$ (Theorem~\ref{SMO for GLn by L series}) and then apply the special case $m=4$ to distinguishing paramodular newforms as desired (Theorem~\ref{main thm 1}).